pm-dev/PMUtils/Examples/PMAnimationOperation/README.md

 ## Requirements & Notes

 - PMAnimationOperation was built for iOS and requires a minimum iOS target of iOS 7.
-- Thorough commenting of header files is currently in progress.
-(3/8/15).

-## How To Get Started

-### Installation with CocoaPods

-[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries in your projects.
-See the ["Getting Started" guide for more information](http://guides.cocoapods.org/using/getting-started.html).

 #### Podfile